agahkarakuzu/dash_heroku/README.md

 https://your-app-name.herokuapp.com

-You can simply modify `app.py` to contain your dash app.
 Each time you push a commit to the `master`, action will be triggered to deploy the new version.

-Note: Do not push commits to `master` one after another too frequently, it may break the deployment.
+**Note:** Do not push commits to `master` one after another too frequently, it may break the deployment.

 ## How to develop and debug your Dash app?